Our Plants

 $10.25/bareroot

-BuyFrilly little daisies, May-June, lavender, pink or white.
-Plant where they’ll be seen in the front of the garden.
-Also good in rock gardens
+BuyFrilly little lavender daisies, May-June.
+Plant where they will be seen in the front of the garden.

 Native: Rockies